-Observers would be deployed throughout the country.
-Observers should be willing to accept difficult living conditions when deployed in some Areas of Responsibility.
+Observers will be deployed across the country.
+Observers should be willing to accept difficult living conditions when deployed in some Areas of Operations (AoO).
 It is therefore important that Observers are in excellent physical condition.
+Candidates with pre-existing/chronic illnesses who are at risk of developing serious complications should they contract COVID-19, should thoroughly discuss with their doctor.
+It is recommended that the candidates are fully vaccinated against Covid-19 with the vaccine approved by the World Health Organisation.